lucaspascal/Maximum-Roaming-Mutli-Task-Learning/README.md

 For the Celeb-A dataset, we use the official release : http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html

 For CityScapes and NYUv2, we use the preprocessed data made available here : https://github.com/lorenmt/mtan

+Along with the code, we provide in "Maximum_Roaming_supp_mat.pdf" appendices to the main paper already submitted.